ruby/rubyspec.github.io/style_guide.markdown

 Generally, [RSpec](http://rspec.info) specs describe the expected behavior of code.
 While RSpec is fairly young, there are some conventions for writing specs.
-The RubySpecs cover a wide variety of components, so we have developed some pragmatic conventions to handle the various situations.
+The ruby/spec specs cover a wide variety of components, so we have developed some pragmatic conventions to handle the various situations.
 As noted below, some conventions are more rigid than others.